madpiano/2019-432/slides/class02/README.md

 ## Today's Materials

-- We'll provide feedback in response to the [Minute Paper after Class 01](http://bit.ly/432-2019-minute01).
+- We'll provide feedback at http://bit.ly/432-2019-minute1-results in response to the Minute Paper after Class 01.
 - We'll also touch on the [Glossary of Statistical Terms](http://hbiostat.org/doc/glossary.pdf) by Frank Harrell & others (2019).
 - We'll be discussing the BRFSS/SMART example, an earlier version of which is introduced in [Chapter 2 of the Course Notes](https://thomaselove.github.io/2019-432-book/linear-regression-on-a-small-smart-data-set.html).